 - the board of any state agency on which an appointee of the City elective officer serves.

-Pursuant to San Francisco Campaign and Governmental Conduct Code section 1.126, for a period of twelve months after the contract is approved neither the City elective officer nor any political committee that he or she controls may solicit or accept a campaign contribution from the following persons or entities: the party whose contract was approved; the party’s board of directors; the party’s principle officers, including its chairperson, chief executive officer, chief financial officer, chief operating officer, or any similar position; any person with an ownership interest of more than 10 percent in the party; or any subcontractor listed in the bid or contract.
-None of these persons may make a campaign contribution to the City elective officer, a candidate for the office held by such officer, or a political committee controlled by such officer or candidate.
+Pursuant to San Francisco Campaign and Governmental Conduct Code section 1.126, the City elective officer nor any political committee that he or she controls may solicit or accept a campaign contribution from the following persons or entities: the party whose contract was approved; the party’s board of directors; the party’s principle officers, including its chairperson, chief executive officer, chief financial officer, chief operating officer, or any similar position; any person with an ownership interest of more than 10 percent in the party; or any subcontractor listed in the bid or contract.

 City Elective Officer